michaelkang01/Job-Seeking-Website/doc/sprint3/sprint3.md

 As a job-seeker I want to be able to view my resume on my profile

 Finalize existing MongoDB models and accompanying JS models.
 Including Integrity Constraints.
+(Daniel)

 As a recruiter I want to create an account for my company